sateesh-peetha/Iron-Man-style-Flying-and-Protection/README.md

+## I am scrapping the below project as I am getting into lot of problems whenever I think of working on R&D. I may not have national feeling much but my work may be stolen in India.
+May be these was the reason that I am landing into unwanted problems. anyway no point to work on technology that can make India super power when I don't get respect from even labour who are much younger than me. what's the point if they don't give respect to me which I give to them.

 # Iron-Man-style-Flying-and-Protection
 This project is to create a suite for army with active lidar system to protect from incoming bullets and give ability to fly.